 In December 2015 CFM completed his appointed Director of the Birmingham and Warwick Science City Research Alliance (SCRA) - a post he had held since 2011.

-In March 2014 CFM was interviewed by the BBC for the regional news programme "Midlands Today" to discuss the impact of the Science City Research Alliance (SCRA) working to provide regional companies and industry with access to the latest state-of-the-art equipment and facilities at the Universities of Warwick and Birmingham.
+In March 2014 CFM was interviewed by the BBC for the regional news programme "Midlands Today" to discuss the impact of the Science City Research Alliance (SCRA) working to provide regional companies and industry in the West Midlands with access to the latest state-of-the-art equipment and facilities at the Universities of Warwick and Birmingham.
 The whole interview can vbe viewed on YouTube at: https://www.youtube.com/watch?v=JFWdn10Rj78

 In July 2013 CFM accepted an invitation to join the Editorial Board of Applied Surface Science.
-With over 10,000 manuscript submissions per year, Applied Surface Science (APSUSC) is now the largest journal in the Elsevier publishing house, of over 2000 journals.
-APSUSC now has an impact factor > 2.7 (from July 2015).
+With over 13,000 manuscript submissions per year, Applied Surface Science (APSUSC) is now the largest journal in the Elsevier publishing house, of over 2,300 journals.
+APSUSC now has an impact factor of 3.4 (June 2017).